 In some cases, however, a witness can actually provide extra evidence about your impairment that can prove helpful in substantiating your claim.
 This typically happens in those cases that involve mental disabilities or in those cases in which the applicant is below the age of 18.

 People who suffer from bipolar disorder or epilepsy may also find that bringing a witness who can testify about the loss of consciousness, or epileptic seizures can help their case.
-The witnesses in such cases could include not just caregivers like parents but also employers.

 For assistance filing your disability benefits claims denial, speak to Houston Social Security disability benefits lawyer M. Stanley Whitehead at 713-993-7311.